pushkar8723/electoral-bonds/README.md

 ### Data & Output

-I included the PDFs released by ECI inside `data` directory and the corresponding CSVs in `output` directory.
+I included the PDFs released by ECI inside the `data` directory and the corresponding CSVs in the `output` directory.

 #### Script